Drinfeld J Presentation of Twisted Yangians: Introduction

-A quantization of twisted half-loop Lie algebras for ${\rm rank}(\fg)=1$ case was shown in \cite{BelCra12}.
-In this paper we consider twisted Yangians $\cY(\fg,\fh)^{tw}$ in the {\it Drinfel'd basis formalism} for any ${\rm rank}(\fg)\geq2$.
-We present a quantization procedure which holds for all symmetric pairs of half-loop Lie algebras of finite dimensional simple complex Lie algebras of rank $\fg \geq 2$.
-These symmetric pairs follow from the ones of simple complex Lie algebras that have been classified by Araki \cite{Ara62} (see also \cite{SH78}).
-Such symmetric pairs can by grouped into four classes: $\fh$ is simple, $\fh=\fa\op\fb$, $\fh=\fa\op\fk$ and $\fh=\fa\op\fb\op\fk$, where $\fa$ and $\fb$ are simple Lie subalgebras of $\fh$, and $\fk$ is a one dimensional central extension.
+A quantization of the twisted half-loop Lie algebras for $\operatorname{rank}(\fg)=1$ case was shown in~\cite{BelCra12}.
+In this paper we consider twisted Yangians $\cY(\fg,\fh)^{\rm tw}$ in the Drinfeld J presentation for any $\operatorname{rank}(\fg)\geq2$.
+In particular, we present a quantization procedure which holds for all symmetric pairs of the half-loop Lie algebras of f\/inite-dimensional simple complex Lie algebras of rank $\fg \geq 2$.
+These symmetric pairs follow from the ones of the simple complex Lie algebras that have been classif\/ied by Araki~\cite{Ara62} (see also~\cite{Hel78}).
+Such symmetric pairs can be grouped into four classes: $\fh$ is simple, $\fh=\fa\op\fb$, $\fh=\fa\op\fk$ and $\fh=\fa\op\fb\op\fk$, where $\fa$ and $\fb$ are simple Lie subalgebras of $\fh$, and $\fk$ is a one-dimensional Lie algebra.
 We will further refer to all of these cases as the $\theta\neq id$ case.
-We will also consider the trivial involution $\theta$ of $\fg$.
+We also consider the trivial involution $\theta$ of~$\fg$.
 Being trivial at the Lie algebra level, this involution can be extended non-trivially to the half-loop Lie algebra.
-In this case the $\theta$-fixed subalgebra is the even half-loop Lie algebra $\fg[u^2]$ isomorphic to $\fg[u]$ as a Lie algebra.
-We will refer to this setup as the $\theta=id$ case.
-The main results of this paper are Theorems \ref{T:2} and \ref{T:3}, which are analogues of the Drinfel'd Theorem \ref{T:1} (\cite{Dri85}, Theorem 2) for the twisted Yangians for $\theta\neq id$ and $\theta= id$ cases, respectively.
-We call the defining relations of the twisted Yangians the {\it horrific} relations due to their complex form and similarity to the Drinfel'd {\it terrific} relations.
-A proof the horrific relations of Theorem \ref{T:2} is given in the first part of section \ref{Sec:7.3}.
-A proof of the horrific relation of Theorem \eqref{T:3} is presented as an outline in the second part of section \ref{Sec:7.3}.
+In this case the $\theta$-f\/ixed subalgebra is the even half-loop Lie algebra~$\fg[u^2]$ isomorphic to~$\fg[u]$ as a~Lie algebra.
+We will refer to this setup as the $\theta=\operatorname{id}$ case.
+The main results of this paper are Theorems~\ref{T:2} and~\ref{T:3}, which are analogues of the Theorem~2 in~\cite{Dri85} for the twisted Yangians for $\theta\neq id$ and $\theta= \operatorname{id}$ cases, respectively.
+We call the def\/ining relations of the twisted Yangians the {\it horrific} relations due to their complex form and similarity to the Drinfeld {\it terrific} relations.
+A~proof the horrif\/ic relations of Theorem~\ref{T:2} is given in Section~\ref{sec:7.5}.
+A proof of the horrif\/ic relations of Theorem~\ref{T:3} is outlined in Section~\ref{sec:7.6}.